incognitobot-official/new-year-countdown/README.md

 # New Year Countdown
 Counting down to the new year, with fireworks 🎆.

-> nothing happens when countdown reaches 0 lol...
+> Awesome fireworks display when the countdown reaches the new year...!

 ## Features:
 - Animated countdown timer.